What's With the z/VM Bear?

 One rather strange result of all this has been that the offices of many hard-bitten system programmers are now full of teddy bears.

-Mike Walter (now employed by Aon Corporation; without ever having left his office at Aon Hewitt, or Hewitt Associates before that) further relates in an IBMVM discussion list posting on Wed, 26 Oct 2005 13:00:56 with the "Subject: Edgar Beargen's heritage (was: Edgar and Tux)"
+Mike Walter (now retired from Aon Corporation; without ever having left his office at Aon Hewitt, or Hewitt Associates before that) further relates in an IBMVM discussion list posting on Wed, 26 Oct 2005 13:00:56 with the "Subject: Edgar Beargen's heritage (was: Edgar and Tux)"

 For those interested, the history of Edgar...Edgar Beargen was "conceived" at the very hot and humid SHARE in New York during August 1988.
 Long-time VM'er and frequent VMSHARE and VMESA-L discussion list contributor Rich Greenberg used to bring a bright pink "VM" sign, posted on an easel atop a table at SCIDS.
 He could not attend that particular NY SHARE, so Gabe Goldberg escorted this New York novice to a local art supply store where we purchased a sheet of brown corrugated cardboard.
 Back at SHARE in the then-called "VM Group Office" I enlarged and traced the outline of a 1-inch plastic teddy bear affixed to my SHARE badge, cutting a rather unfortunately lop-sided cardboard bear that resembled the current Edgar.
 That night the cardboard beta-test of Edgar Beargen debuted as a member of the ESP (Extra Special Person) program mounted on an easel placed on the VM table at SCIDS.
 I promised those attending the SHARE-week-in-review meeting on Friday morning that by the next SHARE the VM Program would have a suitable icon for display at the VM table at SCIDS.
 SCIDS (an acronym reported by http://www.cnn.com/TECH/computing/9905/05/1955.idg/ as meaning "Sessions on Common Information Discussion") has been replaced by the politically correct name: "Evening Receptions". {shudder}